abronte/TwitchChat/README.md

 Setup
 ----
 * Make sure to have `TWITCH_USER` with your Twitch.tv username and `TWITCH_PW` with your Twitch.tv oauth token set up as environment variables.
+See the [Twitch.tv irc docs] for more information.
 * Run `app.b`

+[Twitch.tv irc docs]:http://help.twitch.tv/customer/portal/articles/1302780-twitch-irc

 To see the top messages and words, run `check.rb`.